 Preventing the transmission of this disease requires good hygiene and proper sanitation of your swimming pool facility.

 Normally individuals using your swimming facilities will become ill from this disease.
 This happens when and if they put something in their mouth that has being contaminated by stool from an infected person.

 The hepatitis A virus has an incubation period of about 15 to 50 days.
 This means that an infected individual can spread the virus to others before they begin to display any symptoms of it.
 Symptoms of this form of recreational water illnesses include:

-Many of the above mentioned waterborne illnesses, are known as enteric pathogenic organisms that cause gastrointestinal tract disease.
-In addition, many of these disease causing bacteria, are directly related to fecal contamination.
+Many of the above-mentioned waterborne illnesses are known as enteric pathogenic organisms that cause gastrointestinal tract disease.
+In addition, many of these disease-causing bacteria are related to fecal contamination.

 This means that your swimming pool and spa sanitation must always meet the required international and national standards.
-Taking good care of your recreational water facilities the proper way, will ensure the safety of your bathers, without exposing them to recreational water illnesses.
+Taking diligent care of your recreational water facilities the proper way will ensure the safety of your bathers, without exposing them to recreational water illnesses.

 Recreational water illnesses occur because of swimming pool contamination.